wrengit/wrengit/README.md

 ### Hi there 👋, I'm Lewis - aka wrenna/wrengit

-- 🌱 I’m currently learning Vue
+- 🌱 I’m currently learning Vue, and scripting with Python
 - 👯 I’m looking to collaborate on most things.
 Reach out!
 - 📫 How to reach me: lewis.leighfield@tuta.io
 - ⚡ Fun fact: I like building and flying drones, sustainability, disruptive technologies, and growing things.